hansjunodev/portfolio/_posts/2024-01-02-project-web-scraping.md

   ]
   ```

-I don't remember my exact thought process, but the questions I had were something like:
+I don't remember my exact thought process, but the questions I had were:
 - If there are `<th>` tags in the `<body>`, is that a 1D table?
 - If there is only 1 `<tr>` in `<thead>`, is that a 2D table?
 - If there are any `rowspan` or `colspan` attributes, is that a layered 2D table?